embbov/sat-solver/README.md

 # sat-solver
-Simple SAT solver implemented as part of an assignment in the course "IN4070 - Logic" at the University of Oslo.
+Simple SAT solver in Python implemented as part of an assignment in the course "IN4070 - Logic" at the University of Oslo.